Revision of the 2013 Australian Dietary Guidelines

 Scoping activities and topic prioritisation

-Dietary guidance for older Australians
+Dietary guidance for older adults

-The dietary guidance for older Australians will be for those aged 65 years and over in the general population (or 50+ among Aboriginal and Torres Strait Islander peoples).
-This guidance is not intended for people who require specialised diets for treatment of disease or chronic conditions, but is aimed at preventing malnutrition, falls, frailty and chronic conditions.
+This guidance is not intended for people who require specialised diets for treatment of disease, frailty or chronic conditions, but is aimed at preventing malnutrition, falls, frailty and chronic conditions.
 This may include people living in residential aged care who do not require specialised diets.

-Scoping for older Australians
+Scoping for older adults